-WASHINGTON (AP) Charles L. Gittens, the first black Secret Service agent, has died.
-He was 82.
+Charles Gittens, first black Secret Service agent, dies at 82

 The McGuire Funeral Home in Washington confirmed that Gittens died July 27.
 A spokesman for the agency confirmed that Gittens was the first black agent, but said no further details would be immediately available.